Volcanic Eruptions on the Reykjanes Peninsula in Iceland - A Complete Timeline (2021-2024)

 The eruption of Fagradalsfjall volcano

-With a series of seven volcanic eruptions in just four years, Iceland has once again drawn attention to its fiery nature!
+With a series of nine volcanic eruptions in just four years, Iceland has once again drawn attention to its fiery nature!
 When did it all start?
 When will it end?
 Discover all there is to know about the recent eruptions on Iceland's Reykjanes peninsula!

 It's little wonder that many people travel to Iceland to see the volcanoes for themselves, either by renting a car and taking on the Ring Road or by taking one of many available self-drive tours.
 You might even be able to spot a volcano from the window of your accommodation in Iceland!